cthoyt/cthoyt.github.io/about.md

 applied calculus class in thermodynamics and quantum mechanics.
 I didn't know calculus back then.

-I shipped up to boston (as one does) to join the Department of Chemistry and Chemical Biology at Northeastern University.
+I shipped up to Boston (as one does) to join the Department of Chemistry and Chemical Biology at Northeastern University.
 I was totally enchanted by my organic chemistry professor, Prof. Mike Pollastri, and joined his lab to learn synthetic organic chemistry.
 As I became more familiar with the lab's focus